We are excited to welcome you to Hutto! We pride ourselves on preserving our history while forging ahead to our future.

 Hutto was created in 1876, on five acres of land purchased by the International and Great Northern Railroad.
 The railroad built a station, and the Hutto post office opened in in 1877.
 The famous “Hutto hippo” showed up later, in 1915.
 Local legend has it that a circus train stopped in Hutto to deliver mail, and take on water, as well as care for the animals.
 During the stop, a hippopotamus escaped its keeper and headed for the muddy waters of Cottonwood Creek.
 The train depot agent was forced to telegraph local communities to let them know to “STOP TRAINS.
 HIPPO LOOSE IN HUTTO,” and the rest is hippo history.

 We invite you to explore our Downtown area, and celebrate with us as we embark on a long-anticipated reinvigoration and development project to make the Co-Op District and Downtown the proud center of our city.
 Our future development will allow our residents to stay and play in Hutto, offering a big-city experience with small-town quality of life.
+Check out the Texas State Gazetteer for a peek at Texas at the turn of the 20th century!

 We are proud to offer a wide range of residential living choices, including established neighborhoods and new developments by KB Homes, Gehan Homes, Pulte, Wilshire Homes and many others.